OlgaFlower/SeeSi-Legal/UserPrivacyChoices.md

 **What this does not do**
 - It does **not** delete your account.
-- It does **not** clear the country and city Help Now saved, or your answer about analytics.
+- It does **not** clear what Help Now saved, or your answer about analytics.

 ---